 - On stages in Los Angeles, New York and London, she’s played Sophie in Mamma Mia, Cher in Clueless the Musical, and Clara in Light in the Piazza

-- She signed with Sony/Columbia and began releasing her own music… this year she won Best New Artist at the VMAs, and she’s currently nominated for Best New Artist at the American Music Awards
+- She signed with Sony/Columbia and began releasing her own music… this year she won Best New Artist at the American Music Awards, and Best New Artist at the VMAs.

 A few years into this adventure, I decided I wanted to give back and share what I was learning with families like ours.
 So, I started a blog, and then wrote The Hollywood Parents Guide.
 Then I began consulting with parents of young actors, and young adult actors, and teaching workshops.
 I started a podcast, Hometown to Hollywood and wrote two more books, Young Hollywood Actors and Top Hollywood Acting Teachers.
 I created online courses.
 And I met thousands of passionate, talented young people and their hardworking, supportive parents.